What Is Yoga Exercise?

-Those, who are new to yoga, should start slow with minimum two or three sessions a week and slowly build up their practice as they gain the ability to handle it.
+Those, who are new to yoga, should start slow with a minimum of two or three sessions a week and slowly build up their practice as they gain the ability to handle it.

 Try to make all types of yoga a happy spot where you’re comfortable in your own body.

 It should become an activity that you’ll be happy to free your time for.